DHTMLX/scheduler-docs/data/howtostart_nodejs.md

 - [Express](http://expressjs.com/) - a tiny framework for Node.js
 - [body-parser](https://www.npmjs.com/package/body-parser) - a Node.js parsing tool
 - [date-format-lite](https://github.com/litejs/date-format-lite) - a small library that will help us to convert dates of Scheduler entries into the proper format
-- [node-mysql](https://github.com/alcaeus/mongo-php-adapter) - a Node.js client for working with MySQL
+- [MongoDB](https://github.com/mongodb/node-mongodb-native) driver - adapter for the database access

 So, let's create a project folder and name it "scheduler-rest-node":